zulip/zulip/docs/overview/architecture-overview.md

     topic]", or "Link to this conversation".
 To avoid visual clutter, the chevron only appears in the web UI upon hover.

-* **ellipsis**: A small vertical three dot icon(technically called as ellipsis-v), present in sidebars as a menu icon.
+* **ellipsis**: A small vertical three dot icon (technically called as ellipsis-v), present in sidebars as a menu icon.
-    It offers contextual options for Global Filters(All messages and Starred messages), Stream Filters and Topics in left sidebar and User in right sidebar.
+    It offers contextual options for global filters (All messages and Starred messages), stream filters and topics in left sidebar and users in right sidebar.
 To avoid visual clutter ellipsis only appears in the web UI upon hover.

 * **huddle**: What the codebase calls a "group private message".